 Oil central heating, woodburning stoves.
 Range oven, gas hob, fridge/freezer, microwave, dishwasher, washing machine, tumble dryer, smart TV, DVD player, a selection of books, games and DVDs and WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, stairgate and highchair provided.
 Off-road parking for 5 cars.
-Enclosed lawned garden with patio area, furniture and a barbecue.
+Enclosed lawned garden with patio area, furniture and a charcoal barbecue (please bring own fuel).
 Sorry, no pets, no smoking.
 Pub and shop 1.5 miles.
 Coast 2.5 miles

 Penryn is a town and civil parish in Cornwall, England.
 It is one of the most ancient towns and boasts a wealth of history.
 A large proportion of its buildings date from Tudor, Jacobean and Georgian times; therefore the town has been designated as an important conservation area.
 The local museum is housed in the Town Hall.
 The Town Hall building is partly 18th century and partly 19th century in date; its clock tower is dated 1839.